limichaelcj/fallout-terminal/README.md

 Note: Local variables can store basic variables and arrays, but not objects or functions.

-### Author's note
-This app is mainly aesthetic, and very primitive.
+__*NOTE*__: This app is mainly aesthetic, and very primitive.
 It is merely a fun practice project for myself as I learn web development.
 Feel free to add new features if you like the design!